Her arms and thighs are bruised from Humatrope injections |

 Her hugs!
 I just don't get enough!
 Short, squeezy ones, our whole bodies squashed deliciously together - her crazy hair in my face.
 Or slow, drapey ones, after dinner, on my chair, her cheek on mine, eyes closed.
 I sigh her name.
 She sighs back.
 Her hugs are blissful - and rare.

-Not symmetrical - the brace over-corrects the curve,
+Not symmetrical - the brace over-corrects the curve, pushing it back the opposite direction |

 The substantial lathering is followed by a delicate scrub with an abrasive, pink cloth.
 Next: scratching fingers - soft and quick and just enough on the raspy side of ticklish to be delightful.
 This has the added bonus of softening the filth under her fingernails, an on-going issue for a girl who loves worms, making potions from garden plants, water and soil, and wearing polish on long nails.